The race for intense sensation (1/2)

 Defining and identifying your sensations

-To develop this range, we thus began with thorough reflection on the ins and outs of the sensation when running.
-We focused on this concept, which determines our pace and is the Holy Grail for any runner, without any one being able to define it precisely.
+To develop this range, we started with a thorough reflection on the ins and outs of the sensation when running.
+We focused on this concept, which determines our pace and is the Holy Grail for any runner, even though no one can define it precisely.

 "I feel like I’m flying today.
 My legs are incredible!
-"My legs are like two pieces of wood this morning, I’m just not moving! »
+My legs feel like two pieces of wood this morning; I’m just not moving!"

 Defining sensation

-Quest, osmosis and interpretation
+Quest, osmosis, and interpretation

 Identifying your sensations

-Well-being, immersion and sinusoidal curve
+Well-being, immersion, and the sinusoidal curve

 To be continued...
 READ PART.2